Championship wrap: Cardiff reclaims second spot

 Champion Wolverhampton Wanderers, which was held to a goalless draw by Sheffield Wednesday at Molineux, is already up and Cardiff remains in control of its own destiny.

-Sean Morrison was the unlikely hero on Sunday (AEST), the centre-back heading in the opener and rounding off a counter-attack with 10 minutes to go.
+Sean Morrison was the unlikely hero on Sunday (NZST), the centre-back heading in the opener and rounding off a counter-attack with 10 minutes to go.

-Lewis Grabban rescued a point for Aston Villa in their 1-1 draw against Derby County, but Fulham's win on Saturday (AEST) means Steve Bruce's side has to settle for a play-off position.
+Lewis Grabban rescued a point for Aston Villa in their 1-1 draw against Derby County, but Fulham's win on Saturday (NZST) means Steve Bruce's side has to settle for a play-off position.

 BORO JOINS THE LOTTERY